processmining-in-logistics/psm/docs/segment_import.md

 # Importing a Segment Dataset

 Event data can be imported as segments.
-That is useful when an event log is unavailable, or a custom classifier is used.
-Prepare your segment data as follows.
+It's useful when an event log is unavailable or a custom classifier is used.
+Prepare your segment data in a folder as follows.

 ## Segment files